Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Data and Methods

 \subsection{MITgcm LLC4320 simulation}

-LLC4320 is a global MITgcm simulation with nominal 1/48$^{\circ}$ horizontal grid spacing and 90 vertical z-levels.
-There are 13 z-levels in the uppermost 30 m, with thickness ranging from 1.0 to 4.6 m.
-The LLC4320 ``15 m'' velocities are taken from the 9th grid cell from the surface, which spans 13.26 to 16.1 m depth.
+LLC4320 is a global MITgcm free-running (non-assimilative) simulation with nominal 1/48$^{\circ}$ horizontal grid spacing and 90 vertical z-levels.
+There are 13 z-levels in the uppermost 30 m, with thickness ranging from 1.0 to 4.6 m (Figure \ref{fig:depths}).
+As with HYCOM, the MITgcm LLC4320 ``0 m" (surface) results represent the mid-point of the uppermost level.
+The LLC4320 ``15-m'' velocities are taken from the 9th grid cell from the surface, which spans 13.26 to 16.1 m depth.
 LLC4320 also employs the KPP vertical mixing scheme.
 LLC4320 is forced by the full luni-solar astronomical tidal potential and by six-hourly atmospheric fields from the 0.14$^{\circ}$ European Centre for Medium-Range Weather Forecasting (ECMWF) operational model analysis, starting in 2011.
-The LLC4320 baroclinic time step is 25 s.
-We use a year-long record of near-surface horizontal velocity fields, saved as hourly snapshots and starting on 12 November 2011.
+The ECMWF atmospheric fields are converted to surface fluxes using the bulk formulae of \citeA{Large2004} and the dynamic/thermodynamic sea ice model of \citeA{Losch2010}.
+The computation of air-sea momentum exchange is based on surface-relative wind, that is, ocean and sea-ice surface velocity are subtracted from 10-m atmospheric wind prior to computing surface stress.
+The LLC4320 integration time step is 25 s.
+We use a year-long record of near-surface horizontal velocity fields, saved as hourly snapshots, beginning on 12 November 2011.

-We have found that the tidal forcing in the LLC4320 simulation has been overestimated by a factor of 1.1121, while the self-attraction and loading (SAL) term \cite<SAL;>{Hendershott1972,Ray1998} has been inadvertently omitted.
-The effects of these errors in the tidal forcing on tides in the LLC4320 simulation will be reported in detail elsewhere.
-In the results shown here, the LLC4320 KE in semi-diurnal and diurnal bands are not corrected for these effects.
-In short, the overly large tidal forcing is not enough to explain discrepancies between LLC4320 and drifter observations.
-As noted above, the MITgcm LLC4320 simulations do not employ a parameterized topographic wave drag.
+We have found that the tidal forcing in the LLC4320 simulation has inadvertently been overestimated by a factor of 1.1121 while the SAL term has been omitted.
+The effects of these tidal forcing errors on LLC4320 tides will be reported on in detail elsewhere.
+In the results shown here, LLC4320 KE in semidiurnal and diurnal bands is not corrected for these errors.
+We note again that the LLC4320 simulation does not employ a parameterized topographic wave drag.